ED-IP/Milestone-4-project/README.md

 ### Existing Features

-__Register User page__
+- __Register User page__

     - In this section of the web an anonymous user can register to be able to do purchases
     - The user have to provide a username, e-mail and a password

 - __Log In page__

     - In the Log In area the user have to provide a valid (already registered) Username and Password
+    - Link to recover password

+- __User Profile__

+    - Previous orders history
+    - Possibility of update user details

+- __Product Detail__

+    - It's possible to add to bag the product
+    - Open the image of the product in a dedicated tab

+### Features to add

+- __Log In page__

     - There is a link to the Register page in case that the user wants to register.

+- __Product Detail__

-- __User Profile__
+    - Functional Wishlist

-- __Update User Information__

 ## Technologies Used